maximilianMairinger/josm/README.md

 > Caveat: No function name can be used twice withing all dataDerivables or within all dataBaseDerivables.

-While derivable usage on `Data`s is substantial on its own, applying it to certain interfaces `DataBases`s does provide seemless interaction on a very high level.
+While derivable usage on `Data`s is substantial on its own, applying it to certain interfaces `DataBases`s does provide seamless interaction on a very high level.

 ```ts
 interface Person {